elasticsearch-dump/elasticsearch-dump/README.md

                     (default : 0)
 --csvSkipRows
-                    If number is > 0 then the specified number of parsed rows will be skipped (default : 0)
+                    If number is > 0 then the specified number of parsed rows will be skipped
+                    NB:  (If the first row is treated as headers, they aren't a part of the count) (default : 0)
 --csvMaxRows
                     If number is > 0 then only the specified number of rows will be parsed.(e.g. 100 would return the first 100 rows of data)